lossi771/chip8-Emulator/README.md

 # Chip8 Emulator

-Virtualization Project related to the Concurrent and Distributed Systems course
+Virtualization Project related to the Concurrent and Distributed Systems course: C++ implementation of a Chip8 interpreter